A Map to Creating Your Own Interactive Lead Nurturing Strategy

 While lead generation still remains a key focus for marketers, 74% of companies state lead conversion as their top priority.
 What does this mean for you, as a marketer?
 You can’t stop at lead generation.
-A lead nurturing strategy is what’s going get you the dollars.
+A lead nurturing strategy is what’s going to get you the dollars.
 To survive in 2018, you need to make lead nurturing an integral part of your marketing strategy.

 However, the good ‘ol lead nurturing strategies won’t work anymore.
-If you think setting up a simple drip campaign or running retargeting ads are all you need to do to nurture leads, think again.
+If you think setting up a simple drip campaign or running retargeting ads is all you need to do to nurture leads, think again.
 It’s time for Lead Nurturing 2.0.

 Before we dive into the nitty gritty of lead nurturing, we want you to imagine a place far away with tons of leads coming in AND the majority of those leads turning into customers.
 Now, go there.
 Turns out that place is really not that far.
 Consider this blog as your guide to the promised land!